tokend/knowledge-base/tech/guides/trading.md

   await horizon.transactions.submitOperations(operation)
 }
 ```

-And if the transaction was signed by `ASSET_MANAGER` master signer, our pair should be created:
+The pair will be created once the `ASSET_MANAGER` master signer signs the transaction:

 ```json
 [